-To help you to better look at your own dating relationship (either one you are in at this time or in the future), please click onto the following Crosswalk.com articles to read:
+To help you to better look at your own dating relationships, please click onto the following Crosswalk.com articles to read:

-And then click onto the following Crosswalk.com web site link to read something Meg Wilson asks, that you may not have thought about.
+And then click onto the following Crosswalk.com web site link to read something Meg Wilson asks.
 Are you:

 “Clearly, single adults are a very diverse group of people.
 However, they are still united by those factors that hold all of us together as humans.
 Everyone wrestles with values, morals, relationships, and meaning.
 If you are a single adult, just like everyone else, you’re seeking to understand yourself and your place in the world.
 At the heart of these pursuits is the need as an unmarried person to give and receive emotional love.”